suesuyeonlim/unity_tennis/README.md

   This will open the Jupyter Notebook software and notebook in your browser which you can use to explore and reproduce the experiments that have been run.

 ## Code and Resources
-- Report.pdf: A document that describes the results, details of the implementation, and things future ideas.
+- Report.ipnyb: A document that describes the results, details of the implementation, and things future ideas.
 - MAPPO: A folder that contains the PPO code and trained model weights.
 - MADDPG: A folder that contains the DDPG code and trained model weights.